web-platform-tests/rfcs/rfcs/wpt-for-aams.md

 ## Risks

 These test might be slow to to run.
 The browser is noticeably slower when accessibility features are turn on (when the browser builds the accessibility tree).
 Additionally, the browser can't run in headless mode.

 The tests may be flaky due to timing issues with the accessibility tree being built.
 The accessibility tree lags behind the DOM and even paint, with no feedback available to the page about what the status of the accessibility tree is.
-The webdriver computed name/computed role APIs sidestep this issue, since they build the accessiblity tree on demand.
+The webdriver computed name/computed role APIs sidestep this issue, since they build the accessibility tree on demand.

 These tests introduce platform specific tests and results, which increase the complexity of WPT.